aarontran/snr-filaments/pipeline.md

 Summer 2014

 N.B. this may not be fully up to date -- see `rsch-notes.md`, and talk to me before using pipeline.

-The hope is that it's straightforward enough to make sense out of (see code documentation / command-line help).
+The hope is that it's straightforward enough to make sense of, at least (see code documentation / command-line help).

 The most fuzzy/hand-wavy part is region selection, see notes in data/ for that.
 A lot of tweaking goes into 1.
 FWHM fitting, and 2. spectrum fitting.
 So you